ysfcndgr/CustomerManagementRPG/README.md

 A comprehensive customer management system built with Next.js frontend, .NET Core backend, and IBM AS400 RPG program integration for enterprise-grade data validation.

 ## 🎯 Overview
+Legacy Interface (Old UI)
+The images below showcase the legacy AS400 green-screen interface, which was previously used for customer information updates.
+This interface, while functional, lacked modern user experience (UX) standards and was not optimized for web or mobile

 ![image](https://github.com/user-attachments/assets/8126086c-0e70-4763-84df-d87f339a7a29)